 Preventative Health, Lifestyle, and Nutrition

 We all know that many people struggle with weight and diabetes and obesity are arising in larger numbers every year.
 Here at Hauora Health Centre, we are really keen to help people with this.
 Many people with diabetes have seen their diabetic levels fall to near normal, which is fantastic.
 Come in and talk to us about nutrition and lifestyle interventions.
 We have a Dietitian who comes in for clinics once a month.

 All our GP's and Nurses are experienced in travel medicine.
 If you are going overseas on holiday or work, we can help you.
-Travel consultation is needed to assess where you’re going, what you’re doing whilst your there, and what type of travel it is.
+Travel consultation is needed to assess where you’re going, what you’re doing whilst you are there, and what type of travel it is.
 We have a form that you will need to complete prior to your consultation with the GP and nurse.
 Please see the price list for services and vaccines.
 Please note that we are not a yellow fever centre.

 Men traditionally don't present to general practice as much as women.
 However, we are very interested in men's health and in reducing any risks which may arise.
 Age 40-50 is a good time to get a general health check-up, this will generally include your observations, a blood test, an ECG (an electrical reading of your heart), and checks for heart disease, obesity, diabetes, and prostate health.
 We are happy to discuss any issues that may arise.
 Some men feel more comfortable seeing a male GP for this, if so, please ask for Dr Pete.

 Hauora Health Centre is a settlement practice for refugees coming to live in our region.
 We pride ourselves on being a multi-cultural practice and in giving respect to all individual cultures.
 We offer translation services via Interpreting New Zealand and have a staff member on a daily who is fluent in French and Spanish.
 Due to the nature of refugee medicine, all consultations need to be booked as double consults and the interpreter pre-booked.
 Please ask our staff about this.